seumoose/CFG-Instructor-Example/README.md

 If you do want to install it simply head over [here](https://www.google.com/chrome/browser/desktop/index.html "Google Chrome Download").

 ## Installing a Text Editor
-Any text editor will work (notepad etc.) however I would recommend the free version of Sublime text 3 in conjunction with the Emmet plugin.
+Any text editor will work (Notepad, Notepad++, Atom etc.) however I would recommend the free version of Sublime text 3 in conjunction with the Emmet plugin.

 Links to both items can be found [here](https://www.sublimetext.com/3 "Sublime Text Download") and [here](https://github.com/sergeche/emmet-sublime/archive/master.zip "Emmet Download") respectively.